philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/preprocessing_README.md

 # Pre-Processing PIRE Data

-List of steps to take in raw fq files from shotgun
+List of steps to process raw `fq.gz` files from shotgun sequencing.

 ---